shxaashi99/Cognitive-Bias-Indicators-spamassassin.apache.org-/README.md

 6. Contact and Citation
 For questions about the artefact or the research, please contact:

-Ibrahim Abdullahi Sheikh
+Ibrahim Abdullahi Sheikh_25006888
 Email: Shxaashi99@gmail.com
-Institution: University of the West of England (UWE)
+Institution: University of the West of England (UWE Bristol)

-If you use this artefact in your own research, please cite the associated research write‑up:

-bibtex
-@mastersthesis{sheikh2025cognitive,
-  author       = {Sheikh, Ibrahim Abdullahi}, title        = {A Computational Framework for Identifying and Quantifying
-                   Cognitive Bias Indicators in Phishing}, school       = {University of the West of England}, year         = {2025}, address      = {Bristol, United Kingdom}
-}